mighty-gerbils/gerbil/doc/guide/env-vars.md

 Gerbil uses a few environment variables, which affect the behaviour of the runtime and toolchain:
-- `GERBIL_HOME`
 - `GERBIL_PATH`
 - `GERBIL_LOADPATH`

-## GERBIL_HOME

-This is the root of your Gerbil installation.

-The runtime expects the gerbil system modules to be located in `$GERBIL_HOME/lib`, which is set as the first component of the runtime load path.
-The compiler also expects to find system static compilation artifacts there.

-This variable must be set for dynamic executables to be able to load the runtime.  `gxi` and `gxc` can deduce it automatically from their installation path if it's not set.

 ## GERBIL_PATH